July 17, 2026

 Exposé Series: The Stonebriar Reports

-Too Close for Comfort, Stonebriar?
+Too Close for Comfort Stonebriar Church?
 From Florida to Texas: How Ghislaine Maxwell’s Proximity Forces an Unfinished Reckoning

 Too Close for Comfort, Stonebriar? examines what changes when distance disappears.
 After Ghislaine Maxwell’s transfer from federal custody in Florida to a prison in Texas—just 200 miles from Stonebriar Community Church—questions once softened by time and geography feel newly present.
 This article explores why proximity matters, how institutions rely on distance to avoid moral reckoning, and why accountability does not end with conviction when unanswered questions remain.

-Survivor Reflection & Support Resource: When the Place Meant to Protect You Becomes the Place That Hurts
+When the Place Meant to Protect You Becomes the Place That Hurts

+When harm occurs inside a trusted institution, survivors are often left carrying pain in silence—unsure how to name it, process it, or release it safely.
 This Survivor Reflection & Support Resource offers a quiet, trauma-informed space for reflection, prayer, and grounding.
 Designed for those harmed in places meant to protect them, it centers dignity, choice, and healing—without pressure to explain, disclose, or forgive.

 This resource includes: